Water bottle Water bottle

 Fact

-Multiple studies have shown PET bottles have a lower impact on key environmental metrics than aluminum and glass, including energy demand, solid waste, water consumption, climate change potential, smog, acid rain, and more.
-PET plastic can be recycled repeatedly and can be made with up to 100% post-consumer recycled material; it's made to be remade.
+Multiple studies have shown that PET bottles have a lower impact on key environmental metrics than aluminum and glass, including energy demand, solid waste, water consumption, climate change potential, smog, acid rain, and more.
+PET plastic can be recycled repeatedly and made with up to 100% post-consumer recycled material; it’s made to be remade.

 Myth